felafax/felafax/README.md

 - Easy to configure all aspects of training (designed for ML researchers and hackers).
 - Easy to scale training from a single TPU VM with 8 cores to entire TPU Pod containing 6000 TPU cores (**1000X**)!

+Our goal at [felafax](https://felafax.ai) is to build infra to make it easier to run AI workloads on non-NVIDIA hardware (TPU, AWS Trainium, AMD GPUs, and Intel GPUs).

 ## ✨ Finetune for Free

 Add your dataset, click "Run All", and you'll run on free TPU resource on Google Colab!